lombardi-n/brassduck-christmaslights/README.md

 Get Lit Christmas
 Overview
-A simple, user-friendly website for Get Lit Christmas, showcasing professional Christmas light installation services for homes and businesses.
-The website is hosted at https://lombardi-n.github.io/brassduck-christmaslights/.
+A responsive website for Get Lit Christmas, showcasing professional Christmas light installation services for homes and businesses.
+The website is hosted at https://lombardi-n.github.io/brassduck-christmaslights/ and optimized for desktop, tablet, and mobile viewing.
 Features

-Responsive Design: Works on desktop, tablet, and mobile.
+Responsive Design: Adapts seamlessly to desktop, tablet, and mobile with Tailwind CSS.
 Service Showcase: Highlights residential and commercial lighting services.
-Contact Form: Easy quote requests and booking.
+Contact Form: Easy quote requests and booking, mobile-friendly.
-Gallery: Displays past installation projects.
+Gallery: Displays past installation projects, optimized for all screens.
-Footer Branding: Includes "Powered by Brass Duck LLC" at the bottom of the website.
+Footer Branding: Includes "Powered by Brass Duck LLC" at the bottom.

 Tech Stack

-Frontend: HTML, CSS, JavaScript, Tailwind CSS
+Frontend: HTML, CSS, JavaScript, Tailwind CSS (via CDN for simplicity)
 Tools: Git, GitHub Pages

 Installation